MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 ## Clean up

-Run `azd infra delete` to remove all Azure resources.
+Run `azd down` to remove all Azure resources.

 Your project is now Azure Dev enabled.